The Song of the Lark (novel): Plot introduction

-Plot summary
+Synopsis

 Part I: Friends of Childhood

 In Moonstone, Colorado, Doctor Archie helps Mrs. Kronborg give birth to her son, Thor.
 The Doctor takes care of their daughter, Thea, who is sick with pneumonia.
 The next year Thea goes to the Kohlers for piano lessons with Wunsch and practices daily for two hours (or four hours if school is not in session).
 The doctor goes to Spanish Johnny who is sick.
 Later, Ray Kennedy goes out to the countryside with Johnny, his wife, Thea, Axel, and Gunner.
 Although she is only twelve and he is thirty, Ray dreams of marrying her when she is old enough.
-They tell stories of striking it rich in silver mines in the west.
+They tell stories of striking it rich in silver mines in the West.

 Before Christmas, Thea plays the piano at a concert, but the town paper praises her rival Lily which upsets Thea, as she wanted to sing rather than perform an instrumental piece.
-Tillie turns down the local drama club's notion to have Thea play a part in The Drummer Boy of Shiloh, knowing that acting is not her niece's talent.
+Tillie turns down the local drama club's notion of having Thea play a part in The Drummer Boy of Shiloh, knowing that acting is not her niece's talent.
 After Christmas, Wunsch tells Thea about a Spanish opera singer who could sing an alto part of Christoph Willibald Gluck.
 She sings for him.
 He says she needs to learn German for many of the good songs.
 Wunsch gets so drunk that he behaves badly and hurts himself.
 Ten days later, all of his students discontinue their lessons with him, and he leaves the town.
 Shortly after, Thea drops out of school and takes up his students; at fifteen she begins to work full-time.

 Thea and her mother enjoy a trip to Denver on Ray's freight train, riding in the caboose.
 They stop for lunch with the station agent at a town along the way.
 That fall, Mr. Kronborg insists that Thea help at the Wednesday prayer meeting by playing the organ and leading the hymns, and she does.
 At fifteen, religion perplexes Thea, as typhoid kills her schoolmates and a local tramp, the source of the infection, is made to leave town; she wonders if the Bible tells people to help him instead.
 Dr. Archie tells her that people have to look after themselves.
 On the way from Moonstone to Saxony, Ray's train has an accident and the next day he bids an emotional goodbye to Thea before he dies.
 After the funeral, Dr. Archie informs Mr. Kronborg that Ray has bequeathed six hundred dollars to Thea for her to go to Chicago and study music there.
 Her father agrees to let her go despite her only being seventeen.